Netroots Nation: 2018

-Netroots Nation 2018 was held August 2–4 in New Orleans, Louisiana; attendance estimated at 3,000.
-The opening keynote featured New Orleans Mayor LaToya Cantrell, and candidate Gina Ortiz Jones.
-Colette Pinchon Battle of the Gulf Coast Center for Law & Policy spoke about grassroots organizing, and Jackson MS Mayor Chokwe Antar Lumumba challenged the audience to dismantle structural disenfranchisement.
+Netroots Nation 2018 was held August 2–4 in New Orleans; the attendance was estimated at 3,000.
+The opening keynote featured New Orleans Mayor LaToya Cantrell and candidate Gina Ortiz Jones.
+Colette Pichon Battle of the Gulf Coast Center for Law & Policy spoke about grassroots organizing, and Jackson, Mississippi Mayor Chokwe Antar Lumumba challenged the audience to dismantle structural disenfranchisement.

 There was a featured panel discussion (titled "Hidden Figures") led by women of color strategists about how they are organizing in critical states for 2018.
 Sens.
 Elizabeth Warren, Cory Booker and Kamala Harris delivered keynote addresses on Friday.

 Among Friday's featured panels was "Race-Class: How to Build a Truly Multi-racial Movement for Racial Justice and Shared Prosperity for all."
 At Saturday's closing keynote, Idaho gubernatorial candidate Paulette Jordan, and New York gubernatorial candidate Cynthia Nixon addressed the crowd.
 Congressional candidate Alexandria Ocasio-Cortez called for social, economic and racial justice for all working class Americans.
 Former U.S. Secretary of Housing and Urban Development Julian Castro challenged progressives to reach, register and mobilize the strong majority of Americans who want change now.

 2019

-Netroots Nation 2019 was held July 11-13 in Philadelphia, Pennsylvania, at the Pennsylvania Convention Center.
+Netroots Nation 2019 was held July 11–13 in Philadelphia at the Pennsylvania Convention Center.
 The estimated attendance was 3,600.